tebexio/Tebex-RconAdapter/README.md

 The app must remain running in the background as it checks periodically with Tebex to execute needed game server commands.

-Alternatively, you may use the provided **Dockerfile** to build and deploy the app from source.
+You may also the provided **Dockerfile** to build and deploy the app from source.
 If using Docker, you must configure launch arguments via command line or environment variables.

+## Installation - Windows

+To run on Windows, follow these steps:
+1. Download the latest Windows version from our Releases page ex. `Tebex-RconAdapter-Win-1.1.0.zip`
+2. Unzip the archive, open the folder it was unzipped to, and open the `windows` folder.
+3. Open a Powershell window here and type `./Tebex-RCON.exe`, then press enter.
+4. You will be prompted for your secret key on first startup.
+You may set your RCON information through any of the configuration options listed below.
+5. After setting and verifying your key, the app will attempt to connect to a default RCON server on localhost.
+If you require a different IP/port combination follow step #6.
+6. Open `tebex-config.json` to set your RCON connection's IP, port, and password.
+Save the file and relaunch `./Tebex-RCON.exe`.
+- Note: if you prefer to use command line arguments or environment variables to store your config, see the Configuration section below.

-## Configuration and Launch
+## Configuration

 ### Command Line Args